 Work closely with the Student Services department in the coordination and supervision of all sports camps at SPIRE Institute.
 Duties may include but are not limited to: data entry, daily scheduling, assisting in the daily management and preventative maintenance of athlete population.
 Housing for the summer is provided.

 SPIRE is one of the largest indoor, multi-sport, training and competition complexes in the world.
 With more than 750,000 sq. ft. under roof and acres of outdoor facilities, it has the unique capacity to simultaneously host clubs, leagues, tournaments and championship events no matter the weather or the season.
-SPIRE Institute has been officially designated a U.S. Olympic and Paralympic Training Site, one of only a handful of facilities nationally with this distinction.
-As an official training site of Team USA, SPIRE will offer resources, services and facilities to U.S. track & field and wheelchair basketball athletes, while creating an elite training environment that positively impacts performance.
+SPIRE Institute is a Olympic and Paralympic level training center, one of only a handful of facilities nationally with this distinction.
+SPIRE will offer resources, services and facilities to U.S. track & field and wheelchair basketball athletes, while creating an elite training environment that positively impacts performance.
 Every consideration has been taken to create an unparalleled experience for the athlete, the coach and the spectator.

 Copyright © 2019 - SPIRE Institute